stigrs/chemapps/CONTRIBUTING.md

 ### Suggesting enhancements

 Suggest your change and start writing code in accordance with the coding style guide if you get positive feedback from the project owner.
-**Never commit any changes to the master or the release branches!**
-Instead, do this:
+Propose the change by forking the repo and open a pull request:
 1. Create a fork
 2. Clone the fork
 3. Create a feature branch
 4. Commit to the feature branch
 5. Push the feature branch to the fork
-6. Submit a pull request, making sure that:
+6. Open a pull request, making sure that:
     * Unfinished work is not submitted
     * The commits are atomic and the commit messages are useful
     * The new code is tested and validated